 - One mark will be allotted to every correct answer.

-- GUJCET paper pattern has negative marking.
-(0.25 marks) will be deducted for every wrong answer.
+- The GUJCET paper pattern has negative markings.
+0.25 marks will be deducted for every wrong answer.

 - There will be 40 multiple-choice questions (MCQs) from each subject.

 - Paper 1 comprises 40 questions from Physics and 40 questions from Chemistry.